rique223/leetcode/isPalindrome/README.md

 Albeit being small and elegant this solution is very abstract and heavy because of the use of the js functions and would only give me around a 59 to 70% top score in runtime, so I sailed in search of a lighter answer using bitwise, pointer logic and non abstract repetition loops:

+The algorithm is as follows:
+1. Input the number and turn it into a string;
+2. Calculate the range of the for loop with the length of the input number divided by 2;
+3. Reverse the number using the range calculated in the last step;
+4. Check if the initial input number is the same as the reversed one and return the result;

 For the calculation of the number of times the for loop should run so that the reverse is succesful I've used both bitwise implementation of Math.ceil and a bitwise implementation of even/odd number verification that looked like this:

 Odd even verify